mukund1403/expenses_app/design_doc.md

 ### Features
-1. Display transaction by Name, Date-Time, Category, Amount
+1. Display transaction by merchant, Date-Time, Category, Amount
 2. Transactions are split by month
 3. User can Create a new transaction
-4. User can Modify/Update existing transaction (change any of Name, Date-Time, Category, Amount)
+4. User can Modify/Update existing transaction (change any of merchant, Date-Time, Category, Amount)
 5. User can search for specific transaction (v2.0)

 ### Backend connections and endpoint

-**1. Display transaction by Name, Date-Time, Category, Amount <br/>**
+**1. Display transaction by merchant, Date-Time, Category, Amount <br/>**
 - **Request:** <br/>
   - Route: `GET process.env.NEXT_PUBLIC_GOLANG_URL/transactions` <br/>
 **Note:** The specific user has deliberately not been included because backend should parse that info from http cookies.
 Let me know if we want a different method.